 - See - Click - Fix - A web tool that allows citizens to report non-emergency neighborhood issues

 - Youth Services - Youth employment programs

 - Committee to Advocate for Persons with Impairments (CAPI)

 - The N-Team - Home repair assistance for the elderly, disabled or low-income homeowners

-- Neighborhood Grants - Improve your neighborhood with our Neighborhood Mini Grant program
+- Neighborhood Grants - Improve your neighborhood with our Neighborhood Matching Grant program or the Mayor’s Mini-Grant program

 - Volunteer Opportunities - Featuring annual events such as Scrubbin' da 'Burg and CareFest